srgrr/RustUdemy/README.md

 C/C++ offers Speed and Concurrency, but it is not Safe (due to wild memory management basically)

 Rust intends to cover these three vertices at once.

+# Repo with exercises

+This course includes a repo with exercises.
+I've downloaded it and added it as a submodule here.
+The repo is named ultimate_rust_crash_course.git